HSU-ANT/beaqlejs/README.md

 ---------------------
 ## Browser Support ##

-BeaqleJS in general will run well in any recent web browsers out in the wild.
+BeaqleJS in general will run well in any recent web browser out in the wild.
 The only noteworthy exceptions are the Internet Explorer versions below 9 which still have a market share of a few percent and unfortunately miss the required FileAPI.
 Participants will get a warning if they open the listening test with one of these old versions.

-### HTML5 Features ###
+### Required HTML5 Features ###

 * Audio playback using HTML5 is widely supported by all major browsers since many years (except IE below version 9.0). ([list browsers](http://caniuse.com/#feat=audio))